 Injury to the Axillary nerve may be due to a traumatic injury such as a shoulder dislocation or a direct impact to the outside of the upper arm.
-In this case, damage is done to the nerve.
+In this case, the damage is done to the nerve.
 Either the myelin sheath (which surrounds the nerve) or the axon (the nerve itself) are injured.
-This may heal, or may cause a permanent disability, depending on the extent of the damage.
+This may heal or may cause a permanent disability, depending on the extent of the damage.

 The Axillary nerve may also be compressed which will cause more temporary symptoms.
 A common example of this is the incorrect use of crutches, especially with the very old fashioned axillary crutches which apply pressure into the armpit.